blackshibe/luabsge/README.md

 ## compilation

-run `./run.sh test` to run the test project
+run `./run.sh test` to run the test project.
+Tested on Windows and Linux.

-note: LuaBSGE is only tested on Linux right now

 ## features